Are You Storing Food Safely?

 These food storage tips can help you steer clear of foodborne illnesses.

-Check storage directions on labels.
+- Check storage directions on labels.
 Many items other than meats, vegetables, and dairy products need to be kept cold.
-For instance, mayonnaise and ketchup should go in the refrigerator after opening.
 If you've neglected to properly refrigerate something, it's usually best to throw it out.

 If You Lose Electricity

 If you lose electricity, keep refrigerator and freezer doors closed as much as possible.
 Your refrigerator will keep food cold for about four hours if it's unopened.
 A full freezer will keep an adequate temperature for about 48 hours if the door remains closed.

 Tips for Non-Refrigerated Items

 - Check canned goods for damage.
 Can damage is shown by swelling, leakage, punctures, holes, fractures, extensive deep rusting, or crushing or denting severe enough to prevent normal stacking or opening with a manual, wheel-type can opener.
 Stickiness on the outside of cans may indicate a leak.
 Newly purchased cans that appear to be leaking should be returned to the store for a refund or exchange.
 Otherwise, throw the cans away.

 - Don't store food, such as potatoes and onions, under the sink.
 Leakage from the pipes can damage the food.
 Store potatoes and onions in a cool, dry place.